tamouse/tamouse.dev/README.md

-# muridaee.net
+# tamouse.dev

-another obsolete domain name
+Nothing is here.

+Yet another domain I bought I don't know what to do with, but I couldn't live without.